Insuring your RV is essential, whether you plan to live in your RV full-time or use it for occasional trips.

 - Limited information available on website

-The RV insurance policies that Country Financial offers fall under their home or auto insurance policies.
-This can be a drawback for consumers who already have a preferred auto or home insurance.
+The RV insurance policies that Country Financial offers fall under home or auto insurance.
+That can be a drawback for consumers who already have a preferred auto or home insurer.
 Another notable snag in its coverage is that it’s available in only 19 states.

 - Options for RV full-timers